lgies/slack-query-db/README.md

 ```

-Text `get -lname kleinzweig` to get all users with last name is kleinzweig
+Text `get -t user_profile --lname kleinzweig` to get all users with last name is kleinzweig
 ```
 +-----+--------+------------+-------------------------+
 |  id | fname  |   lname    |          email          |